 MSc Sport Rehabilitation and Therapy

-This highly practical course will equip you with a unique set of skills within the field of sport and exercise rehabilitation and will prepare you for a rewarding career in the exciting and emerging profession of Sports Rehabilitation. *The MSc Sport Rehabilitation and Therapy course is subject to validation.
+This highly practical course will equip you with a unique set of skills within the field of sport and exercise rehabilitation and will prepare you for a rewarding career in the exciting and emerging profession of Sports Rehabilitation.
+Accredited by BASRaT (The British Association of Sport Rehabilitators and Trainers).
+Applications for September 2020 are now closed.

-Developing highly skilled evidence-based sport and exercise practitioners equipped to face the challenges of a rapidly evolving profession.
+Developing highly skilled evidence-based sport and exercise rehabilitation practitioners, equipped to face the challenges of a rapidly evolving profession.

 This highly practical course will equip you with a unique set of skills within the field of sport and exercise rehabilitation and will prepare you for a rewarding career in the exciting and emerging profession of Sports Rehabilitation.